Brazil: Cartels and Leniency

-CADE may impose fines on cartels ranging from 1 to 30 per cent of each company's gross turnover in the fiscal year before the initiation of the administrative process.
+CADE may impose fines on cartels ranging from 1 to 30 per cent of each company’s gross turnover in the fiscal year before the initiation of the administrative process.
+Fines have been gradually increasing.
 In a case of naked price fixing by suppliers of sand for construction, CADE stated that companies involved in hard-core cartels should be fined at least 15 per cent of their annual gross turnover.
-CADE fined the cartel leader 22.5 per cent of its turnover, imposing fines of 17 to 20 per cent on the other cartel members.
+CADE fined the cartel leader 22.5 per cent of its turnover, imposing on the other cartel members fines of 17 to 20 per cent.
+In the gases cartel case, CADE fined four companies 25 per cent of their turnover.

 CADE has regularly ordered publication of the administrative rulings in major newspapers and often prohibited companies from participating in public procurement processes for five years.
 Moreover, it has often issued recommendations for the Chamber of Foreign Commerce (CAMEX) to reduce import tariffs of relevant products to promote competition in domestic markets affected by collusion.

-Administrative penalties established by articles 23 and 24 of the Antitrust Act nevertheless also include compulsory licensing of intellectual property, the end of tax benefits, divestiture, breakup or 'any other measure required to end the detrimental effects to the economic order.'
+Administrative penalties established by articles 23 and 24 of the Antitrust Act, nevertheless, also include compulsory licensing of intellectual property, end of tax benefits, divestiture, breakup or ‘any other measure required to end the detrimental effects to the economic order.’

 CADE may impose fines on any entity or person that cooperates with or facilitates collusion.
-Several trade associations as well as accountancy and consultancy firms have been fined for formatting, promoting and/or facilitating collusion.
+Several trade associations as well as accountancy and consultancy firms have been fined for formatting, promoting or facilitating collusion, or both.

-With regard to criminal enforcement, as of July 2010, over 200 executives were facing criminal actions for cartelisation and 34 have been sentenced to jail time ranging from two to five years, although in several cases appeals are pending.
-Moreover, the Public Prosecutor's Office has charged eight executives for their role in the alleged cartel in the air cargo industry.
-Collusion was criminalised by means of Act 8,137 of 1990 and participants in collusive schemes are subject to detention and imprisonment for up to five years for cartelisation, besides possible indictment for conspiracy.
+With regard to criminal enforcement, as of July 2011, over 200 executives were facing criminal actions for cartelisation and 34 have been sentenced to jail time ranging from two to five years, although in several cases appeals are pending.
+Moreover, the MP has charged eight executives for their role in the alleged air cargo cartel and has also filed criminal actions in the compressors and gases cases.
+Collusion was criminalised by means of Act 8,137 of 1990, and participants in collusive schemes are subject to detention and imprisonment for up to five years for cartelisation, besides possible indictment for conspiracy.

 The Superior Court of Justice and federal courts of appeals have reaffirmed that the SDE may examine documents and files seized in cartel dawn raids even if they include potentially unrelated confidential data regarding business strategy and product development, provided that the documents and files seized are not disclosed to third parties and the administrative process remain confidential until the merits of the actions challenging the validity of the raids are reviewed.

-The SDE's antitrust department conducted 29 dawn raids directly related to cartel investigations in the last year, contributing to the arrest of several executives who have allegedly participated in price fixing, market allocation and/or bid rigging.
-Since 2007, the federal police has temporarily arrested more than 90 executives in cartel dawn raids in order to avoid spoliation of evidence.
+The SDE’s Antitrust Department conducted more than 30 dawn raids directly related to cartel investigations in the last years, contributing to the arrest of several executives who have allegedly participated in price fixing, market allocation or bid-rigging or both.
+Since 2007, the Federal Police has temporarily arrested more than 90 executives in cartel dawn raids in order to avoid spoliation of evidence.